 A key point of entry into the SUD system of care is following an ED visit for an AODD diagnosis.
-The rates of follow-up after discharge from an ED for AODD in the demonstration population increased in CY 2018 compared to CY 2017, but the overall rates were low.
+The rates of follow-up after discharge from an ED for AODD in the demonstration population increased in CY 2018 compared to CY 2017 and were statistically significant, but the overall rates were low.